 Why You Should Seek Rehab for Alcohol Abuse and Addiction

 Alcohol abuse and addiction are serious problems that affect both the mind and body.
 They are not merely bad behaviours.
 As such, simply making the decision to stop drinking may not be enough.
-That’s why we offer professional rehab at numerous facilities throughout the UK.
+That’s why we offer professional alcohol rehab at numerous facilities throughout the UK.

-The purpose for seeking rehab is to ultimately achieve the goal of overcoming alcohol abuse or addiction.
+The purpose for seeking alcohol rehab is to ultimately achieve the goal of overcoming alcohol abuse or addiction.
 Rehab is the ideal way to attack an alcohol abuse problem because treatment utilises the latest methodologies and practices that address every aspect of alcohol misuse.
 Patients are treated in mind, body, and spirit rather than just focusing only on the body.

 As mentioned earlier, detox only gets you clean.
 It only addresses the body.
 Rehab is an all-inclusive strategy that addresses the body through detox, then goes on to address the mind and spirit by way of various rehab therapies.
 When complete, rehab has treated the recovering alcoholic holistically.